 As a member of the FIT alumni community, you are entitled to exclusive benefits and services.
 By keeping your contact information current, you also receive invitations to participate in events, programs, and opportunities to give back to FIT and support the next generation of unconventional minds.

 Links:

-- FIT Alumni fitnyc.edu/alumni - Keep in Touch fitnyc.edu/alumni/join-the-network
+• FIT Alumni - fitnyc.edu/alumni

 Connect: